dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 Function | Syntax |  Returns
 ---|---|---
 confirm | $confirm(message) | Opens a confirm dialog.
-Returns true if confirmation was given, false otherwise setVariable | $setVariable(key, value) | Sets variable key to value.
+Returns true if confirmation was given, false otherwise getVariable | $getVariable(key) | Gets the value of the variable key.
+Note that this is similar to accessing variable.key in the context.
+The difference is that getVariable will get the last value set whereas variable.key gets the value while the page loaded. setVariable | $setVariable(key, value) | Sets variable key to value.
 The key value pair then becomes accessible via the context by other expressions prompt | $prompt(message) | Prompts the user for an input.
 Returns the input or undefined if the prompt is cancelled alert | $alert(message) | Shows a modal alert message